NicoleKors/MLproject-SUPERHOST/README.md

 Success is defined as achieving a reasonable accuracy while maintaining generalizability and avoiding overfitting.

 ### What factors affect our results?
 Variables such as rating scores, engagement metrics, and historical review activity are among the strongest predictors.
-However, features like `Overall Rating` and `Total Ratings Score` were found to be overly dominant, and were intentionally excluded in some model versions to evaluate performance fairly.
+However, features like 'overall rating' and 'total ratings score' were found to be overly dominant, and were intentionally excluded in some model versions to evaluate performance fairly.

 ### Is there something new we can use?
 I combined traditional feature selection techniques with model-based feature importance, and iteratively refined the feature set to avoid information leakage, as can be seen in the project notebook.
 I also experimented with several classification algorithms, including Random Forest, AdaBoost, and XGBoost to ensure the best results.